traffic-taffy/traffic-taffy/docs/commandoptions.rst

 ======================= ===============
--F                      Output FSDB formatted data (tab-separated with a header) -s SORT_BY              Sort and limit output based on this column name (default: "delta %") -x TOP_RECORDS        Show the top N records from each section
+-F                      Output FSDB formatted data (tab-separated with a header) -s SORT_BY              Sort and limit output based on this column name (default: "delta %") -R TOP_RECORDS          Show the top N records from each section
 ======================= ===============

 taffy-graph output options